blue-build/modules/modules/akmods/README.md

 List of all available kernel modules & versions/tags are here: https://github.com/ublue-os/akmods

-Ublue-os-akmods-addons & ublue-os-nvidia-addons are already included as necessary, so they are not needed to install.
+Ublue-os-akmods-addons & ublue-os-nvidia-addons are already included when necessary, so they are not needed to install.

 To use `akmods` module, specify the kernel modules you wish to install in the `install:` section of your recipe/configuration file.